Minimax convergence rates of a binary plug-in type classification procedure for time-homogeneous SDE paths under low-noise conditions: Main results

 where $C>0$ is a constant. \end{theo} The result of Theorem~\ref{thm:upper-bound} shows that under the low-noise condition, it is indeed possible to construct a more efficient classification procedure.
-The presence of a log factor on the convergence rate is due, on the one hand, to the complexity of the diffusion model and, on the other hand, to the trade-off between the two first terms on the right-hand side of Equation~\eqref{eq:upbound2}.\\ In the context of supervised classification for trajectories generated by stochastic differential equations, the above result extends to diffusion processes with space-dependent coefficients, the investigation carried out in \cite{gadat2020optimal} on binary classification for diffusion paths generated by a Gaussian process, solution of the white noise model whose drift depends on the label $Y$, resulting, under low-noise condition, in an optimal rate of order $N^{-2s/(2s+1)}$ over a Sobolev space of smoothness parameter $s > 0$.
+In the context of supervised classification for trajectories generated by stochastic differential equations, the above result extends to diffusion processes with space-dependent coefficients, the investigation carried out in \cite{gadat2020optimal} on binary classification for diffusion paths generated by a Gaussian process, solution of the white noise model whose drift depends on the label $Y$, resulting, under low-noise condition, in an optimal rate of order $N^{-2s/(2s+1)}$ over a Sobolev space of smoothness parameter $s > 0$.
 As we already know, Diffusion models with space-dependent coefficients bring additional non trivial complications compared to the white noise model.
 The main difficulties related to these models are generally related to the study of transition densities and their estimates, the use of standard norms and the corresponding scalar products, or the existence of smooth probability densities.
 In this paper, we were able to use standard norms thanks to the compact support of the drift coefficients of the studied mixture model, which is not obvious when considering non-compactly supported drift and diffusion coefficients.
 In the context of supervised classification for multivariate data of dimension $d$, \cite{audibert2007fast} established, under the strong density assumption, an optimal convergence rate of order $N^{-(1+\alpha)\beta/(2\beta+d)}$ over the H\"older class of smoothness parameter $\beta \geq 1$, where $\alpha > 0$ comes from the Margin Assumption stated as follows:

 where $\eta(X) = P(Y=1|X)$ is the regression function.
 This rate is of order $N^{-2\beta/(2\beta+1)}$ for $\alpha = 1$ and $d = 1$.
 The result of Proposition~\ref{prop:margin-condition} corresponds to case $\alpha = 1$.
 Then, the rate provided by Theorem~\ref{thm:upper-bound} is of the same order as theirs for $d=1$, and faster for $d > 1$.\\ In the next section, we focus on the study of the lower bound on the worst excess risk of the plug-in classifier.